babicmila/spaCenter/README.md

 # Spring Boot project for Spa Center

-Spa Center application helps customers to buy coupons for treatments in spa.
+Spa Center application helps customers to view information about treatments and available discounts.
+Customers also have the functionality to requst coupons for the treatments which will automatically be sent to their email address.

 </br>
 Used for development: